 Giant Mexican Lemon Hyssop

-Summer-blooming peennial from Mexico.
-To 2–3 ft. (possibly 5 ft.) tall and 1 ft. wide.
+Summer-blooming perennial from Mexico.
+Grows to 2–3 ft. (possibly 5 ft.) tall and 1 ft. wide.
 Bears masses of pink flowers, starting in spring and continuing until late fall if deadheaded.
 Lemon-scented leaves can be used in tea and as a flavoring.
 Plants in the Acapulco series bear flowers in salmon pink, rose pink, and orange.
 ‘Red Fortune’ has red flowers; those of ‘Sangria’ are reddish purple.

 Native to the Mediterranean region.
 Once valued for its bold effect in garden fringes and near water a...